gerbreown1/tricare_book/chapters/what-is.md

 # What is TriCare?

-Tricare is a medical insurance program for US Active duty military personnel and their families, US Activated National Guard/Reservists and their families and retired US military and their families.
+TRICARE is the health care program for US service members (active, activated Guard/Reserve and retired) and their families around the world.:[^about]

+## New to TRICARE

+     1. TRICARE offers comprehensive, affordable health coverage with several health plan options, a robust pharmacy benefit, dental options and other special programs.
+To learn more:
+        a) Watch Video: What is TRICARE
+        b) Take the TRICARE Fundamentals Public Course
+      2. Your Benefits
+		a) Comprehensive coverage for all beneficiaries. >>See What's Covered

+[^about]: www.tricare.mil/welcome/about.aspx